⚠️ Universal Analytics no longer processes data for standard GA accounts.

 --

-In this article you can find simple instructions to setup Universal Analytics tracking using Google Tag Manager.
+This article provides simple instructions to set up Universal Analytics tracking using Google Tag Manager.
 If you haven't connected Google Tag Manager to Publitas yet, check out Setting up Google Tag Manager.

 In this article: